Recollective: Vancouver Independent Archives Week

 In its 2019 programming year, Recollective will look beyond Vancouver to host a series of national and international presenters and respondents to examine these issues in a range of global contexts.

-ARTISTS: Chris Vargas, Chase Joynt, wen yau, others TBA
+ARTISTS: Chris Vargas, Chase Joynt, wen yau, Hong-Kai Wang, Dana Qaddah, and others TBA

 Representing the Ephemeral: wen yau on Performance, Protest and Memory